chapter four

 • Fine-tuning Lag-Llama

-In the previous chapter, we explored TimeGPT, a proprietary foundation model developed by Nixtla.
-While it comes with an API that is easy and intuitive to use, it will eventually be a paid solution, which might deter some practitioners from using it.
+In chapter 3, we explored TimeGPT, a proprietary foundation model developed by Nixtla.
+Although it comes with an API that is easy and intuitive to use, it will eventually be a paid solution, which may deter some practitioners from using it.

-This means that there is no Python package or API to interact with the model.
-Also, Lag-Llama only supports univariate forecasting, so only one series at a time can be predicted and no exogenous features can be included.
-While anomaly detection can technically be done with Lag-Llama, it will not be covered here as this model is not meant to be used in production as mentioned before.
+• Lag-Llama supports only univariate forecasting, so only one series at a time can be predicted, and no exogenous features can be included.
+Although technically, anomaly detection can be done with Lag-Llama, I don’t cover it here because this model is not meant to be used in production.

 4.1 Exploring Lag-Llama